 - Runtime analysis to detect additional resources the application requires after install.

-- The Redirection and Compatibility Engines (AAV) included in the Container.
+- The Redirection and Compatibility Engines (AAV) included in the Package.

-The Cloudhouse Auto Packager creates the encapsulation container by packaging the application on the OS that is currently supported by the application e.g. Windows XP.
-The redirection and compatibility engine, included in the Container, will run in user mode.
-As the Container is deployed to the target machine, the file type associations are registered, and short cuts created to enable the user to run the application.
+The Cloudhouse Auto Packager creates the application compatibility package by packaging the application on the OS that is currently supported by the application e.g. Windows XP.
+The redirection and compatibility engine, included in the Package, will run in user mode.
+As the Package is deployed to the target machine, the file type associations are registered, and short cuts created to enable the user to run the application.

 The Auto Packager captures the resources the application’s installer/MSI reads from, and writes to, when it is installed on the operating system it is compatible with.
 At the end of the install capture process, the Auto Packager performs runtime analysis to capture additional application resources that are unknown at install time, for example changes to configuration files or components that are created at run time.

 The Redirection and Compatibility Engine intercepts the Windows API calls as the application interacts with the local operating system.
-The redirected calls abstract the application’s files and registry, stored in the Container, from the local resources and the operating system (NOTE: the Container does not include the legacy operating system, which means you are not running all, or part of Windows XP on Windows 10).
+The redirected calls abstract the application’s files and registry, stored in the Package, from the local resources and the operating system (NOTE: the Package does not include the legacy operating system, which means you are not running all, or part of Windows XP on Windows 10).

 This means that, regardless of what modern Windows returns from a system call, the application always gets the resources it expected on the Windows version it was packaged on (e.g. Windows XP).
 This lightweight approach means that the target application can “see” a combination of the redirected and local file system and registry with negligible performance impact on the application.

-There are many benefits from encapsulating applications using Cloudhouse and deploying them onto Amazon Workspaces or to end users via Amazon Appstream 2.0.
+There are many benefits from packaging applications using Cloudhouse and deploying them onto Amazon Workspaces or to end users via Amazon Appstream 2.0.

 - Lowers costs by removing the need for extended support for legacy applications